 The main difference between Type 5, Type 6 and Type 7 fire trucks is the difference in their maximum GVWR.

 Type 5, 6 and 7 fire trucks are used in various ways depending on a fire department’s needs.
-For example, some trucks are used as a fire response unit and include a small EMS response kit, while other vehicles are equipped with a water tank and water pump and can provide water suppression resources before larger rigs arrive on the scene.
+For example, some trucks are used as a fire response unit and include a small EMS response kit, while other vehicles are equipped with a water tank and water pump and can provide water suppression resources before larger rigs arrive on the fire scene.
 This configuration is common in wildland environments, where they are often referred to as mini pumpers or brush trucks.
 When equipped with water suppression capabilities Type 5, 6 and 7 trucks typically carry a 300-gallon water tank and a small booster pump with a minimum capacity of 50 gallons per minute.

 Here is an overview of the NFPA truck standards: